 Well then, let’s get going on a guided tour of the museum.
 Dr. Rainer Mertens, that is the gentleman’s name, will be accompanying us.
 And he has a lot to tell; after all, he has been working here for 24 years and has even written a few books – about trains, of course.

-“Some even feared that this high speed could harm their bodies,” says the historian.
-The best example of why this is not the case stands right next to it: the ICE 3, a train with a top speed of 330 kilometres per hour.
+"Today, the tube or subway only takes about three minutes less on this route - but it stops more often," says the historian.
+But over longer distances, the train is much faster today.
+The best example of this stands right next to it: the ICE 3, a train with a top speed of 330 kilometres per hour.
 The differences between Germany’s oldest train and one of the newest are huge: the ICE is more than twice as big, less colourful (only white-red instead of green-black-silver) and, above all, it runs on electricity and not coal like the “Adler” did back then.

 Not only something for (older) men